 How can you (and Kanye) learn to take the necessary care of your vocal instrument?
 After checking in on other stars who pushed their voices beyond their limitations, we’ll learn some important vocal health tips from Dr. Derek Isetti, who specializes in treating voice disorders.
 Dr. Isetti lays out some strategies that can help you avoid vocal exhaustion or – even worse – require surgery on your throat.
 You’ll see that a little common sense and care can go a long way to maintaining vocal health for singers.

 It seems that vocal maladies have been continuously in the spotlight, resulting in 2015 being a banner year for the doctors and surgeons who specialize in vocal treatment or surgery for high-profile singers who literally burned out their instruments.
-With Sam Smith, Meghan Trainor, and Chad Kroeger (Nickelback) all having to cancel significant tour dates, it’s clear that taking adequate care of one’s vocal instrument continues to be a challenge.
+With Sam Smith, Meghan Trainor, and Chad Kroeger (Nickelback) all having to cancel significant tour dates due to poor vocal health, it’s clear that taking adequate care of one’s vocal instrument continues to be a challenge.

 “I’ve been vocally exhausted”